Kaliveedu: Plot

-One day a servant, Oormila, is hired.
-Oormila takes active interest in Mahesh's activities and lives up to his expectations.
+One day, a servant, Oormila, is hired.
+Oormila takes an active interest in Mahesh's activities and lives up to his expectations.
 Mahesh is highly impressed with Oormila.
 However, this annoys Mridula when she realises that Oormila is in fact Ulahannan's wife.
-Oormila was hired to make Mridula realise the responsibilities of a wife.
-An angry Mridula leaves the house after a heated argument and they file for a divorce.
+Oormila was hired to make Mridula understand the responsibilities of a wife.
+An angry Mridula leaves the house after a heated argument, and they file for a divorce.

 Yamini after hearing his story suggests to Mahesh that they live together for a few days (without any physical relationship) and if convinced mutually, they would get married.
-Mahesh agrees for the same.
+Mahesh agrees to the same.
 Mahesh soon realises that Yamini is not a match for him and Mridula was in fact a better life partner.
-On the other hand, Yamini is very happy and is convinced of marrying Mahesh.
-Seeing her happiness Mahesh reluctantly agrees for the marriage.
+On the other hand, Yamini is very happy and is convinced to marry Mahesh.
+Seeing her happiness, Mahesh reluctantly agrees to the marriage.

-At the marriage registrar's office Mahesh is surprised to see Mridula.
-Yamini explains that for any happy married life each partner must adjust with each other, knowing each other's shortcomings and never be over disciplined.
+At the marriage registrar's office, Mahesh is surprised to see Mridula.
+Yamini explains that for any happy married life, each partner must adjust to the other, know each other's shortcomings, and never be over-disciplined.
 Yamini informs Mahesh to remarry Mridula since they both love each other.
-Finally Mridula and Mahesh get married again.
+Finally, Mridula and Mahesh get married again.